h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 ![dai-model](assets/dai-model.jpg)

-1. In the DAI Model tab, click the transformed Shapley visual.
+1. In the 'DAI Model' tab, click the transformed Shapley visual.
 The following should appear:

 ![transformed-shapley](assets/transformed-shapley.jpg)